Illustration of a sytem usability scale.

 Pilot Testing

-Before your main study, conduct a pilot test with a small group of participants to identify and address any issues with your questionnaire or evaluation process.
+Before your main study, it’s a great idea to conduct a pilot test with a small group of participants so you’re able to spot and mop up any issues with your questionnaire or evaluation process.

 Combine with Qualitative Data